ibm-messaging/connectivity-pack-kafka-connectors/ibm-connectivity-pack/README.md

 ## Installing

-To install the connectivity pack, run the following command:
+To install the Connectivity Pack, run the following command:

 ```bash
 helm install <release-name> ibm-connectivity-pack-1.0.0.tgz --set license.licenseId=<license-id>,license.accept=true
 ```

-where:
+Where:

 - `release-name` is the release name of your choice.
 - `license.licenseId` must be set to the license identifier (ID) for the program that you purchased as per [licensing reference](https://ibm.github.io/event-automation/support/licensing/).